luanaparedes/Group-Profile-Generator-/README.md

 ## Installation

-To install or deploy my portfolio webpage click [this link](ADD LINK)!
+To install or deploy first answer all command line answers and an HTML of team profiles will be generated!

 ## Usage